ReInHerit/SmartTourism/README.md

 ```

 Replace the name of the new english video to "palazzo_english" and the name of the new italian video to "palazzo_italian".

+IMPORTANT: Original videos are not invluded in the repo because of their large size.

 ### ONLY FOR EXPERT USERS